About Us

 Project Development: Chelsey Browne

-Programming Team: Ewan Golder, Admire Ncube, Chantelle Purcell
+Programming Team: Ewan Golder, Admire Ncube, Chantelle Purcell, Fari Bradley

 Advisory Panel: Eddie Berg, Rose Cupit, Tony Grisoni, Tony Heaton OBE, Greta Hewison, Adrian Lockwood and Nikki Tompsett